-Activision Blizzard doesn’t respond to Raven Software union recognition request by workers’ Tuesday deadline
+Raven Software union moves to vote absent Activision Blizzard recognition

 The 34 workers at Madison, Wisconsin-based Raven say they have a supermajority of votes within their department, meaning they can formalize their union via the NLRB without management recognition at Activision Blizzard.
-If the union wins 50 percent plus one of the votes within the department, Activision Blizzard must begin bargaining with the group over work conditions in good faith.
+If the union, dubbed the Game Workers Alliance, wins 50 percent plus one of the votes within the department, Activision Blizzard must begin bargaining with the group over work conditions in good faith.

 Most of the testers work on the popular game “Call of Duty: Warzone” and had been working toward unionization for months.
 They said they were motivated by recent layoffs, excessive overtime and low pay.

 Shortly after the deadline, Brian Raffel, Raven’s studio head, sent an email to the staff.
+Activision Blizzard shared a statement that echoed Raffel’s email.
 “After carefully reviewing and considering the CWA’s initial request of the company, we worked quickly to find a mutually acceptable solution with the CWA that would have led to an expedited election process.
-Unfortunately, the parties could not reach an agreement,” he wrote. “[We] expect that the union will soon be moving forward with the filing of a petition to the National Labor Relations Board (NLRB) for an election of eligible Raven employees.
-If filed, the company will respond formally to that petition promptly.”
+Unfortunately, the parties could not reach an agreement,” Raffel wrote. “[We] expect that the union will soon be moving forward with the filing of a petition to the National Labor Relations Board (NLRB) for an election of eligible Raven employees.
+If filed, the company will respond formally to that petition promptly.

+“The most important thing to the company is that each eligible employee has the opportunity to have their voice heard and their individual vote counted, and we think all employees at Raven should have a say in this decision.”

+The Game Workers Alliance and the CWA expressed confidence in their petition to the NLRB for a union election in a joint statement.

 On Monday afternoon, 23 Raven Software quality assurance testers were pulled into a meeting with human resources for an “Update to QA.”
 The employees were all testers who had received promotions to become full-time employees last December.
 Management told them they would be split into various departments across the studio, including animation, art, audio, design, engineering and live operations production.